Billy Bremner: Illness and death

-At the beginning of December 1997, Bremner was rushed to hospital after suffering from pneumonia, but suffered a suspected heart attack at his Doncaster home in the small village of Clifton and died.
+On 5 December 1997, Bremner was rushed to Doncaster Royal Infirmary suffering from pneumonia and subsequently died from a heart attack on 7 December, two days before his 55th birthday.

 His funeral, attended by many of Bremner's former team-mates and other football players and coaches, was held four days later in the Yorkshire village of New Edlington.
 A statue by sculptor Frances Segelman of Bremner in celebratory pose was erected outside Elland Road in tribute in 1999.

 Awards

 In 1988, the Football League, as part of its centenary season celebrations, included Bremner on its list of 100 League Legends.
 He was inducted into both the English Football Hall of Fame and the Scottish Football Hall of Fame.
 He was inducted into the National Football Museum Hall of Fame in 2004, with the acknowledgement that: "his priceless precision passing, stamina and skill led him to become a Leeds United legend and one of the game's greatest midfielders" and that he "was not simply tough but a skilful player with an ability to score in crucial games".
 In 2006, he was voted Leeds United's greatest player of all time.
 In September 2013 he was voted as the greatest captain in the Football League's history.

 Billy Bremner was one of Britain's most fiery, skilful and industrious footballers of the post-war years.
 An essential cog in the pragmatic, often over-robust yet frequently wonderfully entertaining Leeds United team of the Sixties and Seventies, he was also the red-haired dynamo in Scotland's international side, winning 54 caps.